Stop tooth decay and gum disease in their tracks.

 - Tooth loss

 How we can help: Depending on your level of gum disease, your hygienist and dentist will recommend the appropriate therapy.
 If you have mild gingivitis, changing your oral home care routine could solve the problem.
-However, gum (periodontal) therapy is often recommended for mild to moderate gum disease.
+However, a deep cleaning is often recommended for mild to moderate gum disease.
 This procedure involves scaling to remove hardened plaque (tartar or calculus) from below the gum line and root planing to reduce rough areas on your teeth’s roots where bacteria tend to gather and flourish.
 We may use laser therapies for early, moderate and advanced cases.
 Advanced gum disease cases may be referred to a periodontist.
 In some cases, surgery may be required.

 Choice Dental Centre of Greenwood wants to help you maintain a healthy smile.
 For more information about our general dentistry services, please schedule an appointment with your dentist, and we will be in touch with you shortly to finalize a day and time for your visit.